While most effects are positive, they tend to be

 It is not difficult to find statistics showing

-teenage childbearing is associated with poor labor market outcomes,
+that teenage childbearing is associated with poor labor market outcomes,

 but why is this the case?
 Does having a child as a teenager genuinely affect

-woman’s economic potential—or is it simply a marker of problems she might
+a woman’s economic potential—or is it simply a marker of problems she might

 already be facing as a result of her social and family background?
 The

-to this question has important implications for
+answer to this question has important implications for policy measures

 that could be taken to improve women’s lives.